-To used contextual data, select this option and click the Advanced settings… link.
+To used contextual data, select Context data from the Source drop-down and click the Advanced settings… link.
 Then select the data which the statistics will concern.

 You will then be able to access the contextual data to define the values to be displayed in the chart:

 Adobe Campaign offers various types of graphical representations.
 They are detailed below.

 The chart type is selected when it is inserted into the page.

 It can also be altered via the Chart type section of the General tab in the chart.

 Variants depend on the selected chart type.
 They are selected via the Variants… link.

 This type of graphical representation lets you display an overview of the measured elements.

 Pie charts only enable you to analyze one variable.

 The Variants link lets you personalize the overall rendering of the chart.